zmykedev/zmykedev/README.md

 ## 💬 Let's Connect!
 I'm always open to discussing new ideas, collaborating on projects, or just having a good conversation about tech!

----

-*"Code is like humor.
-When you have to explain it, it's bad."* – Cory House

 # 💻 Tech Stack:
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)